-Applicability and designated response secondary (2) OSR strategy Tactic Condensate (subsea release from a Condensate (surface release from the condensate (surface release from the condensate (surface from the condensate (surface from the condensate from the release of MGO from the FPSO / MDO from a Considerations Permitting requirements for hazing and pre-emptive capture.
-OSM Monitor the effectiveness and potential impacts of response strategies; and monitor environmental receptors to determine the level of impact from the oil spill and associated response activities that is sufficient to inform any remediation activities ✓ 1 √ 1 √ 1 √ 1 Operational monitoring activities include: • hydrocarbon properties and weathering behaviour • water and sediment quality assessment • chemical dispersant effectiveness and fate assessment • rapid marine fauna surveillance • shoreline clean-up assessment Scientific monitoring activities include: • water and sediment quality assessment Scientific monitoring activities include: • water and sediment quality assessment • intertidal and coastal habitat assessment • seabirds and shorebirds assessment • marine megafauna assessment • benthic habitat assessment • marine fish and elasmobranch assemblages assessment • heritage features assessment
+Applicability and designated response secondary (2) OSR strategy Tactic Barossa Condensate (subsea release from a production well) Barossa Condensate (surface (surface release form the FPSO) Barossa Condensate (surface release from the offtake tanker) MGO / MDO (surface release of MGO from the FPSO / MDO from a vessel) release of MGO from the FPSO / MDO from a Considerations Permitting requirements for hazing and pre-emptive capture.
+OSM Monitor the effectiveness and potential impacts of response strategies; and monitor environmental receptors to determine the level of impact from the oil spill and associated response activities that is sufficient to inform any remediation activities √1 √ 1 √1 √ 1 Operational monitoring activities include: hydrocarbon properties and weathering behaviour water and sediment quality assessment chemical dispersant effectiveness and fate assessment rapid marine fauna surveillance shoreline clean-up assessment Scientific monitoring activities include: water and sediment quality assessment intertidal and coastal habitat assessment seabirds and shorebirds assessment marine megafauna assessment benthic habitat assessment marine fish and elasmobranch assemblages assessment fisheries assessment heritage features assessment social impact assessment.
+The type and extent of OSM will depend upon the nature and scale of hydrocarbon contact to sensitive receptor locations.
+Pre-defined initiation criteria exist for OSM plans.